juliogomez/docker_cheatsheet/README.md

 	docker ps -a

-Run a Nginx web server in TCP port 80, open a shell, install vim and edit the default homepage to see it updates real-time
+Run a Nginx web server in TCP port 80, open a shell, install vim and edit the default homepage to see it updates in real-time:

     docker run -d -p 80:80 --name webserver nginx docker exec -it webserver /bin/bash
-    apt-get update
-    apt-get install vim
+        apt-get update && apt-get install vim
         cd /usr/share/nginx/html
         vim index.html

-Run Firefox in a container, by opening a display server, finding out your IP address, and allowing connections from your local machine IP
+Run Firefox in a container, by opening a display server, finding out your IP address, and allowing connections from your local machine IP:

     open -a XQuartz
     ip=$(ifconfig en0 | grep inet | awk '$1=="inet" {print $2}')